One-week EXECUTIVE CERTIFICATE COURSE on Geopolitical Analysis

 - Assess the risks and opportunities entailed by geopolitical dynamics;

-- Integrate geopolitical factors in decision making processes.
+- Integrate geopolitical factors in decision-making processes;

-- Develop the ability to build geopolitical scenarios;
+- Construct geopolitical scenarios;

-- Integrate strategic foresight in decision making processes;
+- Integrate strategic foresight in decision-making processes;

-- Participate actively in an interactive and non-conformist course
+- Participate actively in an interactive and non-conformist course;

 - Develop your professional networks and exchange views with course participants having different national, cultural and professional backgrounds.